-We become completely and thoroughly identified with this 3rd dimensional realm and with the physical body/ego-personality.
+We become completely and thoroughly identified with this 3rd dimensional realm and with the physical body/ego-persona.
 Our conscious reality has become so intertwined with the body and ego that this is who we think we are.
-Thus, our efforts in life are primarily focused on pleasing, entertaining and satisfying the desires of our body and its ego-personality.
+Thus, our efforts in life are primarily focused on pleasing, entertaining and satisfying the desires of our body and its ego-persona.
 For most people, this is all there is to life.

 It is the sensual experience of being in a body, interacting with other people, and living in a 3-dimensional universe that creates the “substantial” illusion of life.
 Now, this illusion is real in terms of our bodily experience, but our life experiences are not meant just to benefit the body or to gratify its many desires.
 However, the sensual and emotional pleasures of being in a corporeal body and a material realm turns into the “sticky trap” which holds people in the illusion of this world.

 The more subtle or “insubstantial” experiences of life like sentiment, creativity, intent, courage, honesty, compassion and integrity to name a few, edify and magnify our spiritual nature and soul.
 These higher characteristics and values, once adapted to our lives, give quality, substance and refinement to the soul and to the body.
 The physical body is a symbolic, elemental representation of the soul, but the body of matter has no intelligence or identity of its own.
 In the Gnostic teachings, the “ego” identity of the body is referred to as the “counterfeit spirit.”